harshilpatel9088/Hospital_Database_SQL/README.md

    - **Patient Trends**: Track patient trends over time.
    - **Staff Workload**: Monitor staff workload and efficiency.
    - **Room Occupancy**: Report on hospital room occupancy rates.

+4. **PowerBI Dashboard**
+   An interactive PowerBI dashboard was created to visualize and analyze the hospital data effectively.
+The dashboard provides insights into key metrics such as:
+   - Revenue and profit trends.
+   - Patient demographics and trends.
+   - Staff workload and performance.
+   - Room occupancy rates.
+   - Medical records and prescription trends.